LiviuRimbu/ebs-fe-test/README.md

     - **Clear Cart** button to remove all products from the cart.
 2. **Technical Implementation**:
     - Fetch product data from a public mock API (https://fakestoreapi.com/).
-    - Use `useState` for local state and Context API for managing the "Shopping Cart" list.
+    - Use `useState` for local state and !!!!!!!Context API for managing the "Shopping Cart" list.
     - Ensure components are reusable and well-structured with appropriate TypeScript types.
-Example of reusable components: Button, Table, Card.
+Example of reusable components: Button, !!!!Table, Card.
     - Implement base layout with header(with navigation), footer, and main content area.
 It will serve as a template for the Home and Cart pages.
-    - Implement basic routing using React Router for navigation between pages.
+    - Implement basic routing using !!!!!React Router for navigation between pages.
     - Use TypeScript for static typing and defining interfaces.
 3. **Styling**:
     - Create a user-friendly interface with basic CSS styling (optional: use a CSS framework like TailwindCSS or Styled-Components).
 4. **Testing**:
-    - Write at least one unit test using [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) or Jest.
+    -!!!!!!!
+Write at least one unit test using [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) or Jest.
 5. **Version Control**:
     - Use Git to manage your code, with a clear and meaningful commit history (tip: use [conventional commit messages](https://www.conventionalcommits.org/en/v1.0.0/) ).

 ### Bonus Points
 The bonus points are **optional** features that you can implement to enhance the application and showcase your skills.
 You can choose one or more of the following:
-- **Responsive Design**: Make the application responsive for different screen sizes(mobile size it's enough). (tip: use media queries).
+- **Responsive Design**: Make the application responsive for different screen sizes(mobile size it's enough).!!!!!!! (tip: use media queries).
 - **Error Handling**: Implement error handling for API requests and user interactions. (tip: show error messages to users).
 - **Loading State**: Add loading indicators or skeleton screens to improve the user experience. (tip: use loading state for API requests).
 - **Accessibility**: Ensure the application is accessible and follows best practices for web accessibility. (tip: use semantic HTML elements).
 - **Additional Features**: Add any additional features or enhancements you think would improve the application. (tip: product details modal/page, search functionality).
-- **Documentation**: Provide a README with clear instructions on how to run the application and a brief description of your approach and any important decisions made.
+- !!!!**Documentation**: Provide a README with clear instructions on how to run the application and a brief description of your!!!!! approach and any important decisions made.
 - **Creativity**: Feel free to add your own creative touch or features to the application.

 ### Super Bonus Points